TheBigJ/micro-services-labudemy/README.md

 # micro-services-labudemy
-this is lab2 for spring microservices
+this is lab2 for spring microservices and related technologies.